 Why Go?
 There is nothing quite like sailing with just over a dozen souls (including crew) in a tiny, authentic coal-fired steamboat amongst the gorgeous Hebridean islands of Western Scotland and into its lochs and canals.

 When to Go?
 Anyone who knows Scotland at all is aware that the fickle weather can be wet and windy for several days or just the opposite, or change every hour.
+An availability chart lists what cabin berths are still open.
+Space sells out quickly, so don’t wait too long to decide on dates.

 Cabins: Six cozy double cabins in the hull, with four having double beds and two with upper and lower berths.
 Two shared washrooms have showers, WC, washbasin and electrical shaver points.